RUB-NDS/WS-Attacker/README.md

 - XML Encryption attacks: see this blogpost (http://web-in-security.blogspot.de/2015/05/how-to-attack-xml-encryption-in-ibm.html) for a general overview on the attacks and on further references to the scientific papers

 ## Obtaining Runnable File
-The first option to obtain a WS-Attacker jar file is from the sourceforge website: http://sourceforge.net/projects/ws-attacker/files/
+The first option to obtain a WS-Attacker jar file is from the github website: http://sourceforge.net/projects/ws-attacker/

 The second option is to build it directly from the Github sources.
 For this purpose, you need:
-- Java 7 or higher
+- Java 8
 - maven
 - git